Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Guidance**

-Consider backup paths across regions where high availability connections back to on-premises are required.
-While ExpressRoute is designed for high availability to provide carrier-grade private network connectivity to Microsoft resources, it is reasonable to consider backup paths in case of regional failure.
+For high availability connections back to on-premises datacenters should consider backup paths across the regions that have been utilized.
+Ensure redundancy in routing by having a secondary route table in the secondary region.

 **Resources**